 We as a traveler have a fascination with history and architecture of a place we visit.
 We love to explore buildings with unique and unusual architectural styles.
 When curating the ‘things to do in a city’ list we always look for historical and architectural gems of the destination.
 And in Budapest, our major draw was the magnificent Hungarian parliament.
 We were in awe of pictures of the parliament building dominating the Budapest buildings along the Danube and it is even more magical after dusk when it wears its golden dazzle.

-During our 2 days in Budapest, we came across several exceptionally beautiful buildings in the city.
+During our 2 days in Budapest, we came across several exceptionally beautiful buildings in Budapest City.
 Though is no dearth of wonderful buildings in the Budapest City, here are our top favorite buildings which you should definitely add to your list of places to visit in the Hungarian capital.

 Budapest Parliament Building